Moosieus/blog/content/parade_db_ecto.md

 </div>

 # Preface: Existing options for search
-I'd like to start by not-so-briefly outlining the existing approaches to text search and their use-cases.
+I'd like to start by not-so-briefly outlining the existing approaches to text search and their use-cases, primarily around Postgres.

 ### Basic string comparisons
 These methods are ideal for searching short strings such as product codes, addresses, or names: